 The Housing Authority of Bergen County was established in 1964 with the goal of providing housing opportunities for low income families and older adults.
-Its main emphasis is on its prime responsibility and mission, i.e., the efficient management and maintenance of its public housing and other subsidized housing and the administration of its subsidy programs.
-The Authority’s programs and activities are funded for the most part by the United States Department of Housing and Urban Development.
+Our main emphasis is the efficient management and maintenance of our affordable housing units and rental assistance programs.
+Almost all of the Authority’s programs and activities are funded by the United States Department of Housing and Urban Development.

 Our initial years of operation focused on the housing needs of older adults and disabled persons.
 Over a ten-year period beginning in 1975, we developed or were involved in the development of almost 500 units of housing for this population in Dumont, East Rutherford, Lyndhurst, and Palisades Park.
 The Authority is one of only a few developers who have been successful in developing multi-family rental housing for families with low and very-low incomes in Bergen County.